 Most traders risk less than 1% or 2% of their accounts with each trade.
 Set aside a firm amount of money you are willing to risk, and remember to stick by it.

 Ultimately, finding the right resources is an integral first step in learning to trade in Australia.
 We offer a range of Day Trading courses in Australia designed specifically for beginners.
-Explore our range of online trading courses taught by professional Traders and Educators.
+To learn day trading, explore our range of courses taught by professional Traders and Educators.

 Is Day Trading Legal in Australia?